-CONDITIONS OF FIELDS FOR LAND JUDGING FIELD NO. me that the following interpretations of farm records and soil s have been made for the crop to be grown: 1.
+CONDITIONS OF FIELDS FOR LAND JUDGING FIELD NO Assume that the following interpretations of farm records and soil tests have been made for the crop to be grown: 1.
 Thickness of the surface soil was 2.
-Other conditions are: Committee of the Address of the Committee of the Committe 3.
+Other conditions are: 3.
 Pay no attention to current practices on this field.
 4. Consider the most intensive use of the land.
-5. The crop (will, will not) benefit from reduction of soil acidity.
-6. Phosphorus soil test is rated as 7.
+5. The crop (will, will not) benefit from reduction of soil acidity, 6.
+Phosphorus soil test is rated as 7.
 Potassium soil test is rated as 8.
-The following nutrients will be deficient:, · · · · · · · · · · · · · · · · · · ·
+The following nutrients will be deficient:, ,,,